Home Alone

 Trying my best not to step on anything, while fighting to remain standing up, I glanced out the window and saw cars that were parked outside, moving around all over the place.

-I will never forget the rolling motion of the ground during the 1964 Alaska earthquake.
-I looked to my right through a window we had from the kitchen to the living room and remember my brother trying to catch whatever he could in an attempt to try and stabilize things.
+I will never forget the rolling motion of the ground during the quake.
+I looked to my right through a window we had from the kitchen to the living room and remember my brother trying to catch whatever he could in an attempt to try to stabilize things.

 Not only that, but I was being slammed one way then the other, it was such a struggle just to keep standing up, and at one point I lost that fight and fell.
 I got up and ran to the door where our trailer joined the addition my dad had built on.

 It was horrifying to see the trailer separating repeatedly from the addition.
-I wasn’t about to jump through that and just tried to hang on.
+I wasn’t about to jump through that, so I just hung on.

 The movement was so violent, never letting up the entire four and a half minutes, it just seemed to last forever.